peeringdb/docs/docs/api_specs.md

 Q: I'd like to search for Microsoft's, Salesforce.com's and Amazon.com's peering points in Europe.
 How can I do this?

-A: You can use the API like this.
+A: You can use the API to perform complex queries, like in this example.

     curl -sG https://peeringdb.com/api/netixlan
     --data-urlencode net_id__in=694,1100,1418